 Iran, what a place right?
 If you had the chance to visit the country, you would know that cinema plays a huge role in the lives of not only the youth, but the entire populace.
 We had the chance to introduce some of the best Iranian films within the last 50 years.
-From the Dariush Mehrjui’s Fellini inspired “Hamoun”, to Mostafa Kiayee’s socially-charged “Ice age”, you got to see a glimpse of Iran’s creativity on the big screen in the first part of this three-part article.
+From Dariush Mehrjui’s Fellini-inspired “Hamoun”, to Mostafa Kiayee’s socially-charged “Ice age”, you got to see a glimpse of Iran’s creativity on the big screen in the first part of this three-part article.
+Now let’s checkout 11 more Iranian movies you should definitely not miss.

 12. Life and A Day (Abad Va Yek Rooz)